codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 Get a working minimum viable product (MVP) in front of users as early as possible and make continuous improvements based on how they use the service.
 * **Make it better with data**
 Inform iterations with data about user behavior.
 Evaluate programs based on data about outcomes.
+* **Impact not ideology.**
+Government that works for all people doesn’t belong to one party or ideology.
+We welcome all political and social views that respect the principle that government should serve all people equally.

 *Laurenellen McCann first spoke about building with, not for at the 2014 Code for America Summit.